“The House Seems All Upset”

 800 South Halsted Street

-Through a series of contemporary art interventions placed throughout the house over the next year, this exhibition challenges and interrupts the ways that whiteness remains invisible, unexamined, potent and powerful as a dominant aesthetic and political force in society and culture.
+Critical Whiteness is an ongoing series of contemporary art interventions placed in the Hull-House museum.
+This exhibition challenges and interrupts the ways whiteness remains invisible, unexamined and potent as a dominant aesthetic and political force.

 * All views expressed are those of the guests and do not necessarily represent the views of, and should not be attributed to, the Jane Addams Hull-House Museum, or the University of Illinois at Chicago, College of Architecture and the Arts.